Jay Briscoe: Return; Tag Team Champion (2006–2013)

 At Fifth Year Festival: Chicago in February 2007, the Briscoe Brothers defeated Christopher Daniels and Matt Sydal to win the tag team championship.
 Their reign, however, proved to be brief, as they in turn dropped the belts to Naruki Doi and Shingo Takagi in their first defense, at Fifth Year Festival: Liverpool.
 After this match, the storyline was that the brothers felt they needed to "man up" due to losing the title in their first defense, just as they had the GHC Junior Heavyweight Tag Team Championship earlier in the year.
 Thus, the two faced off what was described as "one time only" at Fifth Year Festival: Finale.
 The match ended in a draw, with both of them unable to answer the referee's standing ten-count.
 At the next event, All Star Extravaganza III, they won the title back from Doi and Shingo, but in the course of the match Mark was seriously injured attempting a Shooting Star Press to the floor.
 Mark was kept in the intensive care unit of a hospital for two nights, and suffered a seizure there before eventually being released.
 Two weeks later, at Fighting Spirit, Mark made an unadvertised and unannounced return, entering through the crowd to come to his brother's side during his match with Erick Stevens against Kevin Steen and El Generico.
 The storyline was that with Mark out and injured, Jay was tagging with Stevens as a replacement.
 The No Remorse Corps then ran in and attacked Stevens, and Jay was momentarily left without a partner until Mark entered.
 Mark eventually suffered the fall in the match after several bumps to the head.
 They then began to feud with Steen and Generico.
-After successfully retaining the tag title over Claudio Castagnoli and Matt Sydal at ROH's first pay-per-view Respect is Earned, Steen and Generico showed up and immediately demanded their title shot; the scene followed with a wild brawl all over the building.
-The feud was followed on both ROH's standard canon, with Steen defeating Mark at A Fight at the Roxbury, and the PPV series, with the Brothers successfully retaining the tag team title against Steen and Generico at Driven, after which Steen repeatedly attacked both brothers with a ladder.
+After retaining the tag title over Claudio Castagnoli and Matt Sydal at ROH's first pay-per-view Respect is Earned, Steen and Generico showed up and immediately demanded their title shot; the scene followed with a wild brawl all over the building.
+The feud was followed on both ROH's standard canon, with Steen defeating Mark at A Fight at the Roxbury, and the PPV series, with the Brothers retaining the tag team title against Steen and Generico at Driven, after which Steen repeatedly attacked both brothers with a ladder.
 The Briscoe Brothers then retained over Steen and Generico in a steel cage match at Caged Rage and in ROH's first-ever ladder match at Man Up in September 2007.